avinassh/blag/content/posts/fast-sqlite-inserts.md

 | CPython           | 510 seconds      |

+(you can check the [source code on Github](https://github.com/avinassh/fast-sqlite3-inserts))

 ---

-Recently, I was experimenting with SQLite and I needed a test database with lots of rows.
-I wrote a python script to generate the DB for me, however, it was quite slow.
-I pivoted from my original experiment, started learning more about SQLite, Python, and Rust to generate the database quickly.
-The entire experiment was fun and I learnt a lot.
+Recently, I ran into a situation where I needed a test database with lots of rows and needed it fast.
+So I did what any programmer would do: wrote a Python script to generate the DB.
+Unfortunately, it was slow.
+Really slow.
+So I did what any programmer would do: went down the rabbit hole of learning more about SQLite, Python, and eventually Rust... in my quest to get a 1B row database under a minute.
+This blog post is a summary of this fun and educational exercise.

 # Goal

-The goal of this experiment is to generate an SQLite database with one billion rows under a minute, on my machine.
-The database schema:
+The goal of this experiment is to generate an SQLite database with one billion rows under a minute, on my machine, with the table having the following schema:

 ```sql
 create table IF NOT EXISTS user